-You will find all the necessary content for this part of the book in the folder BMD 16 CC - Project 02.
-Follow the instructions at the start of every lesson to find the necessary folder, project, and Timeline.
-If you have not downloaded the second set of content files, see the Getting Started section of this book for instructions on how to do so.
+You will find all the necessary content for this part of the book in the folder BMD 17 CC -Project 02.
+Follow the instructions at the start of every lesson to find the necessary folder, project, and timeline.
+If you have not downloaded the second set of content files, see the "Getting Started" section of this book for instructions on how to do so.
+This page intentionally left blank

-Conforming from an XML Timeline
+Conforming an XML Timeline

-XML and AAF are two file types frequently used to migrate Timelines between different software applications.
+XML and AAF are two file types frequently used to migrate timelines between different software applications.

-However, XML and AAF migration can occasionally fail to fully share Timeline structures dues to variances in application design.
-Migration inconsistencies can cause problems when you've received content edited in one application and want to grade and finish it in DaVinci Resolve 16.
-Upon import, you may find that some Timeline areas contain incorrect clips, or have failed to migrate transform changes or effects.
+However, XML and AAF migration can occasionally fail to fully share timeline structures because of variances in application design.
+Migration inconsistencies can cause problems when you've received content edited in one application and want to grade and finish it in DaVinci Resolve 17.
+Upon import, you may find that some timeline areas contain incorrect clips or have failed to migrate transform changes or effects.

-To ensure that an imported Timeline is an exact replica of the editor's work, you must use a verification process known as conforming to compare the reconstructed edit with a reference video and confirm that every cut and effect is reproduced within Resolve.
-When an element is mismatched or missing, you must manually alter it in the Timeline.
+To ensure that an imported timeline is an exact replica of the editor's work, you must use a verification process known as conforming to compare the reconstructed edit with a reference video and confirm that every cut and effect is reproduced within Resolve.
+When an element is mismatched or missing, you must manually alter it in the timeline.

-Importing an XML Timeline 98
+Importing an XML Timeline 108

-Syncing an Offline Reference 101
+Syncing an Offline Reference 111

-Conforming a Timeline 103
+Conforming a Timeline 112

-Associating HQ Footage with a Timeline for Online Workflows 108
+Associating HQ Footage with a Timeline for Online Workflows 119

-Maximizing the Dynamic Range 111
+Maximizing the Dynamic Range 122

-Lesson Review 121
+Lesson Review 127

-In this lesson, you will look at the most common practices and issues associated with the conforming workflow.
+In this lesson, you'll look at the most common practices and issues associated with the conforming workflow.
 You will look at more advanced project setup practices by setting up scene-referred color for optimal grading conditions.